gullwings13/windows10-dev-terminal/README.md

     Ver Cluster Port Status Owner    Data directory              Log file 11  main    5432 online postgres /var/lib/postgresql/11/main /var/log/postgresql/postgr esql-11-main.log

+If you try to build a new rails app and try something like rails db:create you will get an error like this:

+    PG::InsufficientPrivilege: ERROR:  permission denied to create database

+To fix this try the following.
+Use this command before you want to use psql

+    sudo -u postgres -i

+You will get dumped at a new prompt.
+Run this:

+    psql

+Then this. new_user should be replaced with your linux sub system username:

+    ALTER USER new_user CREATEDB;

+If you need to grant permissions to a specific database you can use the below:

+    GRANT ALL PRIVILEGES ON  DATABASE database_name to new_user;

+    ALTER DATABASE database_name owner to new_user;

 ### 11. Install Mongo DB
 TBA